 DRAMA LEAGUE PROFESSIONALS WEEK*

 The Drama League Fellowships begin with an intensive orientation in New York City of workshops, learning opportunities, and private meetings with prominent artistic leaders, producers, directors and other professionals.
-Fellows have their first meeting with their Fellowship Mentor, a member of the Drama League Directors Council.

 - Travel and housing expenses for some program activities

-(see program description for details)
+(see Fellowship Timeline buttons above for details)

 - VIP Pass to all publicly offered Drama League programming during Fellowship